x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 The assignment is due: **Tuesday, March 28 at 11:59PM (EST)**

+asdfasdf
+sadfsad

 # Introduction
 A Discrete-event Model simulates a complex system as an ordered sequence of well-defined events.
-Mathamatically Discrete-event models use Markov Processes, Queuing systems, events, probability / statistics, and random variables.
-The purpose of this assignment is to learn the mathmatical foundations, how to program these models, and how to simulate them.
+Mathematically Discrete-event models use Markov Processes, Queuing systems, events, probability / statistics, and random variables.
+The purpose of this assignment is to learn the mathematical foundations, how to program these models, and how to simulate them.
 The assignment is due Tuesday, March 28, 2017 at 11:59 P.M.

 Major parts for the Assignment
-You canthinkg of the assignment broken up to 4 major parts:
+You can think of the assignment broken up to 4 major parts:
 * Empirical Tests of Randomness
-* Snakes and Ladders (Discrete Event Markov Chain)
+* Snakes and Ladders (Discrete Event Markov Chains and Monte Carlo Simulations)
 * (TODO: Discrete Event Simulation)
 * Composing a final report